 Go for the medium amplitude devices if you’re not sure what you want.
 These devices fall under our “sweet spot” category, where the message isn’t so shallow but not so deep as to hurt you.
 Ekrin B37 is the perfect gun here.

-If you’d rather get the Theragun experience, we believe the Bob and Brad D6 Pro (our 2nd pick) should do a very good job.
+If you’d rather get the Theragun experience, we believe the Bob and Brad D6 Pro (our 2nd pick) will do a very good job.
 It’s a high amplitude gun, just like Hypervolt 2 Pro or Theraguns.
 It also comes at a fraction of the price of either of the two posh guns.

 Stall force is the massage gun motor’s ability to withstand pressure.
 The stronger it is, the deeper the gun can hit.
 But where or how does the stall force matter?